-|Martha Baillie was born in Toronto and educated in a French-English bilingual school.
-At seventeen she left for Scotland where she studied history and modern languages (French and Russian) at the University of Edinburgh.|
+|Martha Baillie was born in Toronto, and educated in a French-English bilingual school.
+She studied history and modern languages (French and Russian) at the University of Edinburgh.|

 |In 1981, she took an extended trip through parts of Asia including Hong Kong, China, Thailand, Burma, Nepal and India.
 This experience inspired her to switch her focus from acting to writing.|

-|Baillie’s first novel, My Sister Esther, was published in 1995, followed by Madame Balashovskaya’s Apartmentin 1999.
-The later was also published in both Hungary and Germany.
-In 2006 her third novel, The Shape I Gave Youcame out with Knopf Canada, and was a national bestseller.
+|Baillie’s first novel, My Sister Esther, was published in 1995, followed by Madame Balashovskaya’s Apartment in 1999.
+The latter was translated into Hungarian and German.
+In 2006, her third novel, The Shape I Gave You received excellent reviews nationwide.|

 Baillie has been awarded grants from the Canada Council for the Arts and the Ontario Arts Council.
 She lives in Toronto with her daughter and husband.